Alex is a lifestyle blogger who writes about men's grooming, style, and health.

 Now before you get started, if you're a masculine guy with no good reason to shave your legs, shaving your legs happens to be one of those things that people will say, "oh, so you have your legs?"
 So be prepared to get this response from others--especially if you're a straight guy.

-However, there are some good reasons to shave your legs--it's just important that once you start, that you properly maintain a smooth look and feel.
+However, there are some good reasons to shave your legs—it's just important that once you start, you properly maintain a smooth look and feel.